SVF-tools/WebSVF/README.md

 ```
 npm run dev
 ```

+# Backend Deployment
+Backend is currently deployed using fly.io.

+# Frontend Deployment
+Frontend is currently deployed using Vercel.

+END OF WEBSVF 5.0 INSTALLATION

 # Installation guide for WebSVF 4.0
 Note: Installation should be completed on linux for best results.